-You can also visit GOV.UK and search the Individual Insolvency Register.
+For sole traders, you can also visit GOV.UK and search the Individual Insolvency Register.

-Another place to look is the company’s own website to check whether it is still active.
+Another place to look is the company's own website to check whether it is still active.
 Have a look on the ‘About Us’ & ‘News’ pages to see if there are any announcements.
-Unfortunatel, for smaller businesses the 'latest news' being two years old is quite common and more likely to be the date of the last revamp of the website than evidence of a business in financial distress.
+Unfortunately, for smaller businesses the 'latest news' being two years old is quite common and more likely to be the date of the last revamp of the website than evidence of a business in financial distress.

 Social media is also another really useful tool.
 Check their Twitter, Facebook, Linkedin pages – is the company still posting to these sites or have the pages become inactive?
 Is anyone posting about the company with their Twitter handle?
 Are staff members updating to Linkedin with what's going on in the company?